 - “This book is a must for any classroom and school library.”

-- “This book would make a great read-aloud for teachers to share with their students about a Canadian war hero, especially around Remembrance Day.”
+- “This would make a great read-aloud for teachers to share with their students about a Canadian war hero, especially around Remembrance Day.”

 - “Grade 6 students and up would enjoy learning about Crash.
 He is a wonderful role model for young people in following their dreams, making the best of things in the face of adversity, and being brave, modest, and humble. “